-If you’re thinking “this is in the bag,” you may want to slow your role.
+If you're thinking “this is in the bag,” you may want to slow your roll.

 While your resume references are usually a formality, choosing the wrong people or presenting them the wrong way can throw up a red flag right as you're about to cross the finish line.

-The good news is that if you follow a few simple rules and plan ahead of time, you’ll knock this out of the park and be signing your offer letter in no time.
+The good news is that if you follow a few simple rules and plan ahead, you'll knock this out of the park and be signing your offer letter in no time.

 This post is going to cover everything you need to know about resume references, including: